fatemegh98/Big-Data-Analytics/README.md

 # Big-Data-Analytics
 HomeWorks for the course Big Data Analytics

-This repository includes three main implementations:
+This repository includes the following implementations:
 # in HW01:
-# # Finding Association Rules
+## Finding Association Rules
-# # Map Reduce
+## Map Reduce
-# # Locality Sensitive Hashing
+## Locality Sensitive Hashing
 # in HW02:
-# # DGIM
+## DGIM
-# # Recommendation Systems
+## Recommendation Systems
-# # Iterative K-means
+## Iterative K-means
 # in Final Project:
-# # Implemantation of Algorithms 1-4 in the paper "Triangle and four cycle counting with predictions in graph streams"
+## Implemantation of Algorithms 1-4 in the paper "Triangle and four cycle counting with predictions in graph streams"